hiddenboox/hashi-client/README.md

 # hashi-client

+Scripts:
-npm i - for install npm dependencies and typings definition(TypeScript) npm run dev - for build and run webpack-dev-server
+* npm i - for install npm dependencies and typings definition(TypeScript)
+* npm run dev - for build and run webpack-dev-server